preda-devteam/preda/README.md

 ### More tutorials

-Learn more about how to use it through the documentation at `docs`.
+Learn more about how to use it through the documentation in [docs](docs).

 ## Trouble Shooting